-From the heart of the city, not far from the religious pole consisting of the Cathedral and the Baptistery, we will begin the journey: we will visit the Palazzo Medici-Riccardi, the first example of a Renaissance palace in Florence.
-Entering into the beautiful Chapel of the Trinity, better known as the Chapel of the Magi, we will admire the elegant procession of courtiers and knights exotic fashioned, a cycle of frescoes painted by Benozzo Gozzoli, one of the most fascinating for both beauty and symbolic complexity of the characters represented.
+From the core of the town, not far from the religious centre consisting in the Duomo and the Baptistery, we begin the Medici Family Masters of Florence tour; our first place to visit is Palazzo Medici-Riccardi, the first example of a Renaissance palace in Florence that dates back to the middle of the fifteenth century.
+Entering the beautiful Chapel of the Trinity, better known as the Chapel of the Magi, we will admire the elegant procession of courtiers and knights – exotically fashioned – that were painted by Benozzo Gozzoli within a cycle of frescos that is among the most fascinating of that time both for beauty and for the symbolic complexity of the figures represented.